Charles-1791/knowledge_base/programming_language_notes/golang_notes.md

 # Golang Notes

 ## compilation
-- "go run xxx.go" compiles a single input and execute it
+- "go run xxx.go" compiles and execute a single go file(with `main()` function).

-- "go build xxx.go" creates an executable binary
+- "go build xxx.go" creates an executable binary in the current directory but not executes it

-- func init() {} is a special function automatically called when the program are executed.
-It can not be called in the code.
+- The function `init()` is a special initialization function in Go.
+It is automatically invoked by the runtime before the `main()` function runs, and you cannot call `init()` explicitly in your code.

 ## syntax
-- a++ is a statement, not a expression, so b = a++ is invalid
+- a++ is a statement, not a expression. statement like `b = a++` is invalid.

 ## Golang type categories
 ### basic types
 - int, int8, int16, int32, int64
 - uint, uint8, uint16, uint32, uint64